waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
-- **Immediate Plan (Hypothesis):** The sequence of pushing the eastern boulder (6, 16) DOWN and then the western boulder (3, 11) UP has failed, trapping the western boulder.
+- **Immediate Plan (Hypothesis):** My latest attempt—pushing the eastern boulder DOWN then the western boulder UP—has failed by trapping the western boulder.
 I must reset the puzzle.
-My new hypothesis is that the solution involves pushing the eastern boulder at (6, 16) RIGHT.
+My next hypothesis is to try pushing the eastern boulder at (6, 16) RIGHT as the first move.
 - **Future Planning:** Before challenging the Elite Four, I must use my `team_composition_advisor` agent to construct an optimal team.

 # VI.
 Methodological Corrections & Lessons Learned